RudolfReiter/kbot/readme.md

 - **Example 2**: Parts in square.

-    In this example, one order with two products and 13 parts are published.
-The published parts are located on a square and the goal location is close to the starting location at an edge of the square.
-The example should vizualize an obvious case of the shortest path.
+    In this example, one order with two products and 13 parts is published.
+The published parts are located on a square, and the goal location is close to the starting location at the square's edge.
+The example should visualize an obvious case of the shortest path.
 The optimized path is updated in RVIZ.
     ```bash
     ros2 launch kbot_launch test2.launch.py data_path:=<path-to-your-workspace>/data/test_cases/test_circular/

 - **Example 3**: Random Parts.

-    In this example, one order with two products and 13 randomly placed parts are published.
-The example should vizualize a more complex case of the shortest path.
+    In this example, one order with two products and 13 randomly placed parts is published.
+The example should visualize a more complex case of the shortest path.
 The optimized path is updated in RVIZ.
     ```bash
     ros2 launch kbot_launch test3.launch.py data_path:=<path-to-your-workspace>/data/test_cases/test_random/